Uncommon: AI Recruiting · Talent Marketplace

 By 2017, job boards like Indeed and LinkedIn had made it easy to apply to dozens of jobs with a few clicks.
 The result?
 Recruiters were overwhelmed with low-quality applications, making it harder to identify top candidates.

-I joined an ambitious project to reimagine the hiring experience in the HR tech space by building a smarter, faster, and more accurate way to connect great candidates with the right roles.
+Over time, we pivoted the product and reimagined the hiring experience for recruiters, focusing on building a smarter, faster, and more accurate way to connect great candidates with the right roles.

 My Role